rasbt/python-machine-learning-book/README.md

 - [Why did you choose Python for machine learning?](./faq/why_python.md)
 - [Why do you use so many leading and trailing underscores in the code examples?](./faq/underscore_convention.md)
 - [Are There Any Prerequisites and Recommended Pre-Readings?](./faq/prerequisites.md)

+## Contact

+I am happy to answer questions!
+Just write me an [email](mailto:mail@sebastianraschka.com) or consider asking the question on the [Google Groups Email List](https://groups.google.com/forum/#!forum/python-machine-learning-book).

+If you are interested in keeping in touch, I have quite a lively twitter stream ([@rasbt](https://twitter.com/rasbt)) all about data science and machine learning.
+I also maintain a [blog](http://sebastianraschka.com/articles.html) where I post all of the things I am particularly excited about.